subhamoy-guha/angular-5/README.md

-# AgrudTech
+# Angular 5

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project has base angular 5 project.
+Any one can download this project and start his own development.

 ## Development server